seanko16/cybersecurity-portfolio/TryHackMe/PATHS/SOC-Analyst-Tier-1/Pishing-Module/Phishing-Analysis-Tools.md

 ## Conclusion: From Evidence to Intelligence
 This exercise solidified a comprehensive methodology that mirrors a real-world Security Operations Center (SOC) workflow.
 By combining static analysis in **PhishTool** with dynamic detonation in **Any.Run**, I can confidently deconstruct a phishing attempt, safely extract actionable intelligence (IOCs), and understand the full scope of a threat.

-This systematic approach is critical for accurate threat identification and effective incident response.